dzchoi/Allow-WiFi-temporarily-for-kids/README.md

-# Allow WiFi temporarily on Asuswrt-Merlin routers
+# Allow WiFi temporarily on Asuswrt-Merlin routers for kids

 ### How to use it.